EddieBrew/LotteryListFragmentActivity/README.md

 Initial Release

 The LotteryListFragmentActivity app  generates the California Lottery Super Lotto numbers.
-The app retrieves the bi-weekly lottery drawings using webscraping methods with the help of Volley and Jsoup libraries and  and stores the values in the apps local database  and on the server.
+The app retrieves the weekly lottery drawings using webscraping methods with the help of Volley and Jsoup libraries and  and stores the values in the apps local database  and on the server.